Merging stellar-mass binary black holes: Introduction

 \section{Introduction}

-The subject of merging stellar-mass black-hole binaries as gravitational-wave sources is suitable for an informal colloquium-style article.
-Several formal reviews were written in the excitement following the first detection \citep{GW150914} of gravitational waves by the Laser Interferometer Gravitational-wave Observatory (LIGO) \citep{GW150914:detectors}, including the astrophysical context companion paper by the the LIGO-Virgo scientific collaboration \citep{GW150914:astro} and the excellent article by \citet{Miller:2016}.
-More reviews are certainly in the works.
-However, it is somewhat premature to formally review a field that is both rapidly evolving and very much in its infancy.
-With just a few detections to date of gravitational waves from merging black holes \citep{GW150914,GW151226,BBH:O1,GW170104,GW170608,GW170814}, and one from merging neutron stars \citep{GW170817}, we are only beginning to explore the population of merging compact-object binaries.
-We are not yet certain even of the dominant formation channels for these sources.
+Our goal is to present an informal, colloquium-style article on the subject of merging stellar-mass black-hole binaries as gravitational-wave sources.
+Several reviews were written in the excitement following the first detection \citep{GW150914} of gravitational waves by the Laser Interferometer Gravitational-wave Observatory (LIGO) \citep{GW150914:detectors}, including the astrophysical context companion paper by the the LIGO-Virgo scientific collaboration \citep{GW150914:astro} and the excellent article by \citet{Miller:2016}.
+More recent contributions included reviews by \citet{Mapelli:2018,Mapelli:2021} and a compilation of compact binary merger rate measurements and predictions by \citet{MandelBroekgaarden:2021}.
+However, it is challenging to formally review a field that is both rapidly evolving and still very much in its infancy.
+With around 70 detections of gravitational waves from merging black holes \citep{BBH:O1,BBH:O2,Venumadhav:2020,GWTC2,Abbott:2021-GWTC-2-1,GWTC3,Nitz:2021-4OGC,Olsen:2022}, along with two from merging neutron stars \citep{GW170817, GW190425} and two from mergers of neutron stars with black holes \citep{GW200105}, we are only beginning to explore the population of merging compact-object binaries.
+The understanding of the formation channels for these sources is evolving with each new data release.

-The full range of astrophysical questions that gravitational-wave observations will answer is itself a topic of active study and debate: What can gravitational-wave observations of merging binaries tell us about the stellar and binary evolution that preceded the mergers?
+The full range of astrophysical questions that gravitational-wave observations will answer is itself a topic of active study and debate.
+For example: What can gravitational-wave observations of merging binaries tell us about the stellar and binary evolution that preceded the mergers?
 Can the observations constrain the amount of mass loss and expansion experienced by massive stars?
 Or the stability and consequences of mass transfer, including the infamous common-envelope phase of evolution?
 Or the amount of mass fallback during supernova explosions, or the kicks that supernovae impart to compact objects?
 Does the redshift distribution of merging compact objects contain an imprint of the star formation history of the Universe?
 Can we use these mergers to probe dynamics in dense stellar environments such as globular clusters?
-The answers to these important and exciting questions may also in turn influence our understanding of topics as diverse as reionization and heavy-element nucleosynthesis.
+The answers to these important and exciting questions may also in turn influence our understanding of topics as diverse as reionisation and heavy-element nucleosynthesis.

 In this article, we focus on the questions that strike us as being most interesting and timely at this stage of the field's development.
 The choice of these questions is undoubtedly biased by our own interests.
 Further, we do not attempt to systematically survey all of the relevant literature.
 In other words, this is emphatically {\it not} a review \citep{magritte}.